 Happiness is Real.
 So Why Do We Pretend It's Not?
 Rob McCready/CC BY 2.0 Yesterday I hosted a live chat with Annie Leonard, a master communicator and story teller, and creator of the wildly popular Story of Stuff.

-NONZERO Introduction A great many internal and external portents (political and social upheaval, moral and religious unease) have caused us all to feel, more or less confusedly, that something tremendous is at present taking place in the world.
-But what is it? —Pierre Teilhard de Chardin The Nobel laureate Steven Weinberg once ended a book on this note: "The more the universe seems comprehensible, the more it also seems pointless."
+NONZERO.
+Introduction A great many internal and external portents (political and social upheaval, moral and religious unease) have caused us all to feel, more or less confusedly, that something tremendous is at present taking place in the world.

-Amazing smartphone strategy There’s a lot to like about a smartphone — voice and text, together with Internet access and email and apps.
+Amazing smartphone strategy.
+There’s a lot to like about a smartphone — voice and text, together with Internet access and email and apps.
 But the service is so expensive every month.
 Is there any way around it?
 Yes, there is.
 Here is how I have smartphone service for under $10 per month: I bought a new, unlocked LG Optimus T for $185 from a well-regarded eBay vendor.
+Learning And Study.

 How Business School Killed the Entrepreneur (and some worthy alternatives.
 “Don’t use graduate school, or any other course of study, as a form of life avoidance.

 Pursue the course only if there’s a good reason.”